KazyYoda/Microbiome-Analysis-in-R/4_Metabolites/README.md

 # Microbiome Metabolites Analysis

-This project analyzes metabolite profiles (positive and negative ion modes) in relation to obesity status across three groups: Normal (N), Overweight (OW), and Obese (OB).
+This script analyzes metabolite profiles (positive and negative ion modes) in relation to obesity status across three groups: Normal (N), Overweight (OW), and Obese (OB).
 It computes log2 and log2 fold changes, summarizes results, and visualizes differential patterns using heatmaps and bar plots.

 ---